MazlumTekin1/Go-Task-Process-HTTP/README_en.md

-# Project Title

-Go Task Process Net/Http
+# Go Task Process Net/Http

 ## Getting Started

 - I built the project on Hexagonal Architecture.
-Inside the Internal folder is the API folder with the request ends, Handler folder that receives the incoming request, Service folder with business rules,
+- Inside the Internal folder is the API folder with the request ends,
+- Handler folder that receives the incoming request,
+- Service folder with business rules,
-Repository folder for database operations,
+- Repository folder for database operations,
-Reque
+- There is a Domain folder for the Model structures of Request and Response operations.

 - In this project, all CRUD operations of Users and Tasks are prepared and a system that calculates the number of Tasks that Users can get per week is designed.
 - You need to pass JWT authentication from /login in order to send requests to the request ends.
 There is a JWT token query on all existing request ends except login.
 If there is no token or if it is not passed, the request will not be made.